 Activities will include conversation classes, clubs, a newspaper, material prep, school festivals and cultural presentations.
 However, all interns must maintain full-time status with the University of Nebraska–Lincoln; please speak with advisor concerning courses you may take while staying in Japan.

 Interns are able to visit Japan through a Cultural Activities Visa; the application process is facilitated by staff at the school.
-Also, interns are expected to arrive fully insured—check with Education Abroad.
+Also, interns are expected to arrive fully insured—check with Global Experiences.

 The school provides:

 - Roundtrip airfare (arranged by intern & reimbursed in Yen upon arrival in Japan)

 - Fully-furnished, single-occupancy apartment close to school (rent & utilities paid)

 A budget of at least $4,000 for food and personal expenses is recommended.

 The Senshu University Matsudo Junior High, founded in 2000, is a private institution with a highly competitive admission process.
 Senmatsu is located in Matsudo City, Chiba prefecture, a suburb of Tokyo.
 The school has a strong emphasis on its English curriculum, teaching seven hours to students every week.
 All 9th graders take a school trip to Nebraska during their summer vacation.

 The intern's neighborhood in Matsudo is residential and their fully furnished efficiency apartments are a 10 minute walk from a large grocery store and fifteen minutes from Senmatsu's campus.
 Interns are also able to make use of the large public park and other local stores which are also within walking distance.
 Using a local train station, most popular spots in Tokyo are on average a mere thirty minutes away.
 This allows interns access to the cultural, historical, and entertainment destinations of Japan's capital.